dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ## Specific manufacturer issues

 Some Android devices on version 7.0+ encrypt data in ways that are inconsistent with certain Android platform standards.
-These devices may appear encrypted out of the box.
+These devices may appear encrypted even when they are brand new.
 Intune recognizes that these devices' encryption methods put the device's information at risk.
 This risk primarily stems from malicious users who have physical access to the device.

 > [!Note]
 > Microsoft works with manufacturers to address any issues we find while testing, or that users report to us.
 We update this article whenever new information is available.